dusansusic/aws-scripts/README.md

 - retention tag should have integer value how long backups are preserved

 - Create IAM policy and attach policy to Role.
 Policy must have next values:
+ -  DescribeInstances
- -  describe_instances
+ -  CreateSnapshot
- -  create_snapshot
+ -  CreateSnapshots
- -  create_tags
+ -  CreateTags
- -  describe_snapshots
+ -  DescribeSnapshots
- -  delete_snapshot
+ -  DeleteSnapshot

 ### Create Lambda:
 - pick Author from scratch on right upper side